asimdatye/Kaggle-Titanic-Challenge/README.md

 * This file shows some common visualizations of the predictor and outcome variables, including swarmplots, barplots, density plots and basic statistical test for normality/correlations.

 2. Model Development
-* This file explores some common machine learning methods applied to the dataset and run with nested cross-validation.
+* This file explores some common machine learning methods applied to the dataset.
-* Models used include logistic regression and probit regression in a nested CV approach.
+* Models used include logistic, probit, decision tree and random forest classification.
+* Model calibration is tested using reliability curves, and performance is tested using K-fold CV metrics and confusion matrices.